Frank Jay Haynes: President Chester A. Arthur's 1883 expedition to Yellowstone National Park

 In May 1883, President Chester A. Arthur—under stress from the first years of his unexpected presidency—was encouraged to take a good rest by his advisors.
-One of those advisors, Senator George Vest of Missouri, suggested a trip to the new national park—Yellowstone.
+One of those advisors, Senator George Vest of Missouri, suggested a trip to Yellowstone, still a relatively new national park.
 By early summer, the unusual trip was being arranged.
 President Arthur would visit the park for two weeks in August, unaccompanied by any journalists.
-Through his notoriety with the Northern Pacific Railroad and early trips to Yellowstone, F. Jay Haynes was selected as the official photographer for the trip.
+Through his notoriety with the Northern Pacific Railway and early trips to Yellowstone, F. Jay Haynes was selected as the official photographer for the trip.